jitheshmoothoor/cicstg-container-ha/README.md

 **3. Configuration for the CICS TG container**

-Download the CICS Transaction Gateway image from IBM Passport Advantage based on the part number ‘n’ to a temporary directory, where ‘n’ is the part number listed in Tables.
+Download the CICS Transaction Gateway image from IBM Passport Advantage (https://www.ibm.com/software/passportadvantage/) based on the part number ‘n’ to a temporary directory, where ‘n’ is the part number listed in Tables (https://www.ibm.com/docs/en/cics-tg-multi/9.3?topic=installing-download-cics-transaction-gateway-images).
 After downloading the CICS TG container image, load the image on docker.

-The IBM® CICS TG container available in tar.gz format is loaded through docker load command. docker load -i ibm-cicstg-container-linux-x86.tar.gz Upon successful completion of docker load, use the docker images command to view the image. docker images
+The IBM® CICS TG container available in tar.gz format is loaded through docker load command.

+	docker load -i ibm-cicstg-container-linux-x86.tar.gz

+Upon successful completion of docker load, use the docker images command to view the image.

+	docker images

 Download the ‘cicstg1’ and ‘cicstg2’ directories and place them in your current directory.
-The configuration files, such as ‘ctg.ini’ and ‘ctgd.conf’, will be utilized to initiate the gateway upon container startup.
-Two sample CICS servers (CICSSRV1 and CICSSRV2) are provided with the configuration file ‘ctg.ini’.
+The configuration files, such as ‘ctg.ini’ and ‘ctgd.conf’,ca1t.ini will be utilized to initiate the gateway upon container startup.
+Two sample CICS servers (CICSSRV1 and CICSSRV2) are provided with the configuration file ‘ctg.ini’. you should edit the CICS server details in 'SECTION IPICSERVER = CICSSRV1' and 'SECTION IPICSERVER = CICSSRV2' of the ctg.ini before starting the container.

 **4. Setup the docker compose file for multiple containers**